-Funded Projects from 2017-2022 CIP List
+Funded Projects from the 2017-2022 Capital Improvement Plan

-The City of Homer is pleased to note that funding for the following projects have been identified or procured:
+The City of Homer is pleased to note that funding for the following projects has been procured:

 - The Boat House Pavilion and Plaza on the Homer Spit; - South Peninsula Hospital: Homer Medical Clinic Expansion; - South Peninsula Hospital: Operating room HVAC Replacement; - The Police Department secured FY2016 AK Division of Homeland Securty and Emergency Management funds to complete two components of the City of Homer Radio Communication System Upgrades: relocating the public safety repeater on the Homer Spit and upgrading the dispatch consoles.
 Other components remain to be upgraded.